vitalij555/bit-parser/README.md

 # bit-parser

-This is a configurable parser allowing to define your own low-level protocol and parse its representation provided as hexadecimal string and convert it into a human-readable form.

-With bit-parser you can parse bit maps consisting of several bytes, where each bit has its own unique meaning or where several bits are grouped together to represent some kind of status, error code or counter.
-Also, special helpers are provided for cases where several consecutive bits represent the same value (for example RFU - Reserved for Future Use bits).

-This module is not intended for parsing complex streaming protocols or protocols containing many hundreds and thousands of bytes of information, but it can be useful as a sub-component for a more complex parsers or as a parser for a log files containing much of useful information provided in a hexadecimal format.

-Byte arrays and hexadecimal strings are accepted as an input.
+bit-parser is a small helper for decoding compact bitfields into human-readable labels.

+Use it when you receive short, fixed-size bitmaps where each bit has a meaning, or when a group of bits represents a value like a status code or counter.
+It is not intended for streaming protocols or large binary payloads, but it works well for logs, diagnostics, and UI tooling.

+Inputs can be raw bytes or hex strings like `"A3"` (no spaces).

 ## Contents